So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

 Depending on your social campaign on assumptions is suicide.
 Two places can help you discover ideas and insights.

-Second is through your competition.
+The second is through your competition.
 By visiting their social profiles, you may gauge what they are doing on the platforms, the content they share, and who they interact with the most.

 The information you gather can help in refining your social strategy while also drawing away from the mistakes that your competitors may have already committed.